balderdashy/sails-docs/reference/Models.ClassMethods.md

 ```
 ### Notes
-> This method only works with postgresql and mysql! use .native() for mongo!
+> This method only works with PostgreSQL and mySQL! use .native() for Mongo.

 # Dynamic Finders